sushmaakoju/study-work-reports/study-on-logic/README.md

 ## Studying about Logic and Philosophy : Sushma Akoju, she/her/hers

 Research interests: first order and higher order logic & reasoning in language, theory of natural logic, morality in AI and moral reasoning in language, normative phenomenology, category theory, coalgebra, legal policies, criminal psychology and many more topics.
-It seems nice to have various interests in topics and subjects as it helps to keep the perpective.
-Learning is the only constant.
+It seems nice to have various interests in topics and subjects as it helps in maintaining the perspective.

 ### Sources of study and "Why study logic?"